General Program FAQs

-Generally, students should complete 7% of the course each week.
+Generally, middle and high school students should complete 7% of the course each week.
 For example: By the end of AVA’s 1st week, students should have completed 7% of their work.
 Students should refer to Progress Bar on their Edgenuity’s™ Dashboard to determine how much progress they have made in the course.

 What happens if students do not keep up with the pace on the pace chart?

-The pace chart is a terrific tool which will allow students to complete their course in a timely manner and meet the course completion deadline without stress.
-By working each day during their lab time and completing the required weekly assignments students should be able to maintain their pace.
+The pace chart is a terrific tool which will allow middle and high school students to complete their course in a timely manner and meet the course completion deadline without stress.
+By working each day during their school computer lab time and completing the required weekly assignments students should be able to maintain their pace.
 If students are unable to maintain the pace as indicated on the pace chart they should first contact their virtual teacher and discuss any concerns.
-If students are struggling with any issue, their AVA teacher will be happy to work with them towards their success.
+If students are struggling with any issue, their online teacher will be happy to work with them towards their success.

-What should a student do if they cannot make contact with the AVA teacher?
+What should a student do if they cannot make contact with the online teacher?